logo

 Doane University

-At Doane University, prospective counseling students can choose from two graduate degrees.
-The 60-credit Master of Arts in Counseling (MAC) focuses on mental health counseling and teaches students about the assessment, diagnosis, and treatment of mental health disorders.
+At Doane University, prospective counseling students can pursue a 60-credit Master of Arts in Counseling (MAC) that focuses on mental health counseling and teaches students about the assessment, diagnosis, and treatment of mental health disorders.
 The program is available at the Lincoln campus with courses offered in nine-week blocks throughout the year.
+Students are trained to work with a wide variety of populations and mental health challenges in individual and group settings.
+Graduates will also be prepared to critically evaluate counseling research, use data to inform clinical decisions, and perform program and service evaluations.
 The degree meets state educational requirements to become a Licensed Mental Health Practitioner (LMHP).
-A Master of Education (M.Ed.) in School Counseling is also available at the Lincoln and Omaha campuses as well as online.
-The degree requires 48 credits, 150 hours of practicum, and 450 hours of internship.
-Individuals without a Nebraska teaching license will also be required to complete 12 additional credits in education coursework.
-Upon completion of the program, students will meet state requirements to work as a school counselor in K-12 settings.

 University of Nebraska at Omaha